Skip to content

 Answer: Wilt Chamberlain, in the 1967-68 season (702 assists).

-Why it stumps people: Chamberlain decided he wanted to lead the league in assists just to prove he could.
-And a 7’1” center averaging 8.6 assists per game is something that’s never happened again.
+Chamberlain set out to lead the league in assists purely to prove a point.
+And he did it.
+A 7’1” center averaging 8.6 assists per game has never happened again, before or since.

 21. Who is the only person to win NBA MVP, Coach of the Year, and Executive of the Year?
 (Hard)